-A credible post-growth future has to be feminist
+A credible future beyond growth has to be feminist

 Author bio

 Evelyn Regner is an S&D MEP and vice-president of the European Parliament.
 Gwendoline Delbos-Corfield is a Green/EFA MEP and board member of the Green European Foundation.
+This op-ed was drafted with the support of the respective European political foundations FEPS (Foundation for European Progressive Studies) and GEF (Green European Foundation).